HelixNGC7293/DeforumStableDiffusionLocal/README.md

 ```
 ![example](examples/MaskExampleDisplay.png)

-All the needed variables are set in the txt file (You can refer to the [Colab](https://colab.research.google.com/github/deforum/stable-diffusion/blob/main/Deforum_Stable_Diffusion.ipynb) page for definition of all the variables), you can have many of settings files for different tasks.
+All the needed variables & prompts for Deforum Stable Diffusion are set in the txt file (You can refer to the [Colab](https://colab.research.google.com/github/deforum/stable-diffusion/blob/main/Deforum_Stable_Diffusion.ipynb) page for definition of all the variables), you can have many of settings files for different tasks.
 There is a template file called `runSettings_Template.txt`.
 You can create your own txt settings file as well.

 That's it!